 Together, we hope to help build a future that supports individual liberty, innovative governance, and economic prosperity.

 Because we are a small “boutique” policy shop, we select our projects by valuing impact over noise-making.
 We seek out issues where:

 - We can be a leading voice instead of one of many in a crowd;

 - We can bring to the table expertise in both the technical and policy dimensions of an issue;

 - We can leverage our network of innovators, tech professionals, and technologists to augment our expertise or advocacy.

 With a cross-partisan portfolio of issues and staff from diverse backgrounds in technology and policy located on both coasts, we have built expansive networks across different sectors and ideological lines without ceding ground on our values and beliefs.
 As a result, we occupy a unique space in the civil society ecosystem.

-While we conduct research and emphasize staff expertise, we don’t consider ourselves a think tank.
+While we conduct research and emphasize staff expertise, we don’t consider ourselves a traditional think tank.
 Where we do research, it’s focused on providing useful information within the Overton Window of ongoing policy debates, rather than contributing to an academic body of knowledge, making noise, or articulating an ideological goal post.
 Similarly, our efforts on network building, cross-pollination, and translation infrastructure necessitates a different portfolio approach than traditional DC-based groups.

 Current Program Areas